ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-Super Powerful Tool & Easy to Use: Supabase in 2025 - <a href="https://javascript.plainenglish.io/super-powerful-tool-easy-to-use-supabase-in-2025-13cf7f0ef027?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Using http-proxy-middleware in NestJS: A Complete Guide - <a href="https://medium.com/@benjannetahmed.03/using-http-proxy-middleware-in-nestjs-a-complete-guide-3b73dd777ab5?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Ben Jannet Ahmed`**

+<blockquote>Sometimes your NestJS app doesn’t need to handle requests itself — it just needs to forward them to another service.
+This is common in…
+Continue reading on Medium »</blockquote>

+<h3>2.
+Node.js Streams: Process Large Files Without Overloading Memory - <a href="https://javascript.plainenglish.io/node-js-streams-process-large-files-without-overloading-memory-d57823c0758d?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Gatik Rajput`**
+✍️ **posted by `bektiaw`**

-<blockquote>The open-source Firebase alternative that makes backend development simple, fast, and powerful.
+<blockquote>Stop loading entire files into RAM — let Node.js Streams do the heavy lifting.
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>2.
-How to Build GDPR & HIPAA Compliant Backends with Node.js - <a href="https://blog.stackademic.com/how-to-build-gdpr-hipaa-compliant-backends-with-node-js-e68196740fd7?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>3.
+Scalable REST API with Express.js and MongoDB (Step-by-Step Guide) - <a href="https://blog.stackademic.com/scalable-rest-api-with-express-js-and-mongodb-step-by-step-guide-74e30a3590eb?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Somendradev`**
+✍️ **posted by `Ms. Byte Dev`**

-<blockquote>When you’re building applications that handle personal data (like user profiles) or sensitive health data (like medical records)…
+<blockquote>If you’re starting out with backend development…
 Continue reading on Stackademic »</blockquote>

-<h3>3.
-Protect Your Node.js API: Rate Limiting with Fixed Window, Sliding Window, and Token Bucket - <a href="https://medium.com/@dadaodunayo6/protect-your-node-js-api-rate-limiting-with-fixed-window-sliding-window-and-token-bucket-414358d4ba5a?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Odunayo Dada`**

-<blockquote>Rate limiting is a strategy for limiting the number of requests a client or user can make to a network, application or API within a…
-Continue reading on Medium »</blockquote>

 <h3>4.
-Cookie Store API: Use Promises, Say Goodbye to Handwritten Document.Cookies - <a href="https://medium.com/codetodeploy/cookie-store-api-use-promises-say-goodbye-to-handwritten-document-cookies-ff55cafb4d8c?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Semaphores Demystified: From OS Synchronization to Databases and Node.js Backends - <a href="https://medium.com/@divyanshrohil028/semaphores-demystified-from-os-synchronization-to-databases-and-node-js-backends-cb57d34144e7?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `bestcode`**

-<blockquote>If I were to choose the most “inhumane” front-end Web API, document.cookie would definitely be in the top three.
-Continue reading on CodeToDeploy : The Tech Digest »</blockquote>

-<h3>5. ⚠️ Cuidado com pacotes npm: o maior ataque de supply chain da história - <a href="https://medium.com/@rebecagoismachado/%EF%B8%8F-cuidado-com-pacotes-npm-o-maior-ataque-de-supply-chain-da-hist%C3%B3ria-22a7e952aa3f?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rebecagoismachado`**
+✍️ **posted by `Divyansh`**

-<blockquote>Recentemente, o ecossistema JavaScript foi alvo de um dos maiores ataques de supply chain já registrados.
-Hackers sequestraram pacotes do…
+<blockquote>1.
+Introduction: Why Synchronization Still Matters in 2025
 Continue reading on Medium »</blockquote>

-<h3>6.
-Rust vs Go vs Node.js: Which Backend Language Will Dominate in 2026? - <a href="https://caffeinatedcoder.medium.com/rust-vs-go-vs-node-js-which-backend-language-will-dominate-in-2026-b46e652d12f4?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>5.
+Deep Dive into the Event Loop, Processes, and Error Handling: Advanced Node.js Series (Part 1) - <a href="https://habtesoft.medium.com/deep-dive-into-the-event-loop-processes-and-error-handling-advanced-node-js-series-part-1-b5f3e9f8a3a9?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `CaffeinatedCoder`**
+✍️ **posted by `habtesoft`**

-<blockquote>Every backend developer has played this game at some point: Rust or Go?
-Or do we just stick with Node.js since half the team already knows…
+<blockquote>Node.js has taken the web development world by storm for more than a decade now.
+But while most developers know how to spin up an Express…
 Continue reading on Medium »</blockquote>

-<h3>7. ⚡ Node.js Advanced Guide for Senior Developers: High-Performance Architectures, Scaling Strategies… - <a href="https://medium.com/@Amanda10/node-js-advanced-guide-for-senior-developers-high-performance-architectures-scaling-strategies-eb007acba6a8?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Amanda ✨`**

-<blockquote>Hey fellow devs! 👋
- If you’re comfortable building REST APIs and basic backends with Node.js, this isn’t another beginner tutorial.
-This… Continue reading on Medium »</blockquote>

-<h3>8.
-Node.js Worker Threads vs Child Processes: Deep Dive - <a href="https://medium.com/@kaushalsinh73/node-js-worker-threads-vs-child-processes-deep-dive-131ce9bbfa3a?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kaushalsinh`**

-<blockquote>When to use worker threads, when to use child processes, and how they really differ under the hood.
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
+Building a Custom JavaScript Framework from Scratch: A Hands-On Journey - <a href="https://javascript.plainenglish.io/building-a-custom-javascript-framework-from-scratch-a-hands-on-journey-60abb951e76e?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `John Au-Yeung`**

+<blockquote>JavaScript frameworks like React, Vue, and Svelte have revolutionized how we build user interfaces.
+But if you’ve ever looked at these…
+Continue reading on JavaScript in Plain English »</blockquote>

+<h3>2.
+Using http-proxy-middleware in NestJS: A Complete Guide - <a href="https://medium.com/@benjannetahmed.03/using-http-proxy-middleware-in-nestjs-a-complete-guide-3b73dd777ab5?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Ben Jannet Ahmed`**

+<blockquote>Sometimes your NestJS app doesn’t need to handle requests itself — it just needs to forward them to another service.
+This is common in…
+Continue reading on Medium »</blockquote>

-Python for Financial Data Analysis: Building Stock Market Tools with Pandas - <a href="https://python.plainenglish.io/python-for-financial-data-analysis-building-stock-market-tools-with-pandas-05f620e0c50f?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>3.
+Python for Natural Language Generation: From Templates to Transformer Models - <a href="https://python.plainenglish.io/python-for-natural-language-generation-from-templates-to-transformer-models-348646fb877c?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Ghost Writer`**

-<blockquote>Why automating your analysis is the closest thing to having a personal trading assistant
+<blockquote>How I went from rigid templates to AI-driven prose — and why automation is the secret weapon for building smarter text systems.
 Continue reading on Python in Plain English »</blockquote>

-<h3>2.
-Designing RESTful Microservices in Python with FastAPI and SQLAlchemy - <a href="https://python.plainenglish.io/designing-restful-microservices-in-python-with-fastapi-and-sqlalchemy-c0934aeb2575?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>4.
+Working with Async Databases in Python Using databases and PostgreSQL - <a href="https://python.plainenglish.io/working-with-async-databases-in-python-using-databases-and-postgresql-5b67211af728?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Ghost Writer`**

-<blockquote>Automation is the secret weapon of scalable APIs
+<blockquote>How I automated queries, eliminated bottlenecks, and finally stopped staring at spinning loaders.
 Continue reading on Python in Plain English »</blockquote>

+<h3>5.
+How to Launch a Website on a Real Budget in 2025: The Honest Guide to Cheap Hosting & Your First… - <a href="https://medium.com/@support_10712/how-to-launch-a-website-on-a-real-budget-in-2025-the-honest-guide-to-cheap-hosting-your-first-36ea1a1c9815?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Hoster99_Official`**

+<blockquote>If you’ve ever searched “cheap web hosting” and felt a tiny wave of panic, you’re normal.
+The internet is full of shiny promos, tiny…
+Continue reading on Medium »</blockquote>

+<h3>6.
+React JS: Navigating the Slippery Terrain of Performance - <a href="https://medium.com/@ytahirkose/react-js-navigating-the-slippery-terrain-of-performance-e09eb47558e9?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Yaşar Tahir Köse`**

+<blockquote>React’s Virtual DOM makes development flexible but can create performance pitfalls.
+Continue reading on Medium »</blockquote>

-<h3>3.
-Should You Learn Python for Data Science or Web Development First? - <a href="https://python.plainenglish.io/should-you-learn-python-for-data-science-or-web-development-first-978b6dfe2459?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>7.
+8 FastAPI Best Practices Every Python Developer Should Know - <a href="https://python.plainenglish.io/8-fastapi-best-practices-every-python-developer-should-know-3e4320e00481?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Safora Nafees`**
+✍️ **posted by `Sandun Lakshan`**

-<blockquote>From chasing shiny tutorials to finally realizing that your first Python path decides how fast you grow
+<blockquote>FastAPI has become one of the most popular frameworks for building APIs in Python.
+Its speed, modern design, and strong developer…
 Continue reading on Python in Plain English »</blockquote>

+<h3>8.
+Python in Practice: How I Built Tools That Automate, Simplify, and Supercharge My Workflows - <a href="https://python.plainenglish.io/python-in-practice-how-i-built-tools-that-automate-simplify-and-supercharge-my-workflows-cf45ff3647d5?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Zeeshan Safdar`**

+<blockquote>A developer’s personal journey of solving real-world problems with Python scripts
+Continue reading on Python in Plain English »</blockquote>

+<h3>9.
+Do You Really Need NgModules Anymore in Angular?
+Let’s Break It Down!” - <a href="https://javascript.plainenglish.io/do-you-really-need-ngmodules-anymore-in-angular-lets-break-it-down-1830a1c58054?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Dipak Ahirav`**

+<blockquote>Angular has changed.
+With standalone components and modern lazy loading, NgModules might just be optional.
+Here’s everything you need to…
+Continue reading on JavaScript in Plain English »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/webview/recommended target="_blank" rel="noopener noreferrer">Web Views</a></h1>